huaweicloud/huaweicloud-service-broker/README.md

 ### Submitting a Pull Request

-1. Fork the project.
+1. Fork the project
-2. Create a topic branch.
+2. Create a topic branch
-3. Implement your feature or bug fix.
+3. Implement your feature or bug fix
-4. Commit and push your changes.
+4. Commit and push your changes
-5. Submit a pull request.
+5. Submit a pull request

 ## License